By Fiona MacDonald

 and Karine Levasseur

-The ongoing public inquiry into the safety and security of residents in the long-term care homes system is shedding new light on the employment history of an Ontario nurse whose career in long-term care ended after the murders of eight patients and attempted murder and/or assault of six more.
+The public inquiry into the safety and security of residents in the long-term care homes system shed new light on the employment history of an Ontario nurse whose career in long-term care ended after the murders of eight patients and attempted murder and/or assault of six more.

 While the Elizabeth Wettlaufer case is an extreme example of what can go wrong in health care, it should also serve as a warning to all of us about the issue of patient safety.

-The inquiry, which began recently, has revealed new aspects of the case.
+The inquiry, which concluded on July 19, has revealed new aspects of the case.